 - View your app in New Relic and get comfortable with the user interface.

 - Read the documentation about New Relic APM.
 For example, read about the Overview page, the JVM metrics page, the Transactions page, and other performance monitoring features.

 - Query your data in New Relic Insights with the event explorer.

-- Learn about setting up custom instrumentation for application activity not monitored by default.
-Or if you use async, learn about async instrumentation.
+- Learn about setting up custom instrumentation and async instrumentation for application activity not monitored by default.